Hollywood Babylon: Sequels

 Hollywood Babylon II was published in 1984.
 It was greatly expanded in format but was not as well received as the first book.
 It covered stars from the 1920s to the 1970s.

 For years, Anger said he intended to write a Hollywood Babylon III, and in a 2010 interview he stated that the book was complete but had been placed on hold, explaining, "The main reason I didn't bring it out was that I had a whole section on Tom Cruise and the Scientologists.
 I'm not a friend of the Scientologists."

 In 2008, a book titled Hollywood Babylon: It's Back! was published by Darwin Porter and Danforth Prince.
 The work had no association with Anger, who reportedly responded by placing a curse on the authors.
 Anger was a self-described magician associated with the tradition of Thelema.

 Adaptations

 In 1971, the movie Hollywood Babylon was released starring Uschi Digart as Marlene Dietrich, in which scenes from the book were reenacted.

 A television series based upon the books was produced for syndication in 1992–1993.
 Hosted by Tony Curtis, the series featured dramatic reenactments of stories from Anger's books, augmented by veteran actor Curtis relating his own Hollywood-based anecdotes.

+Despite not being a direct adaptation, Damien Chazelle’s movie Babylon alludes in its title to Hollywood Babylon, while critics have noted the film’s evocation of the book’s lurid mythology and exaggerated depiction of Hollywood’s excesses.